carlasouza/puppet-virt/README.rst

   # XML configuration
       # This will allow you to create a new guest from an already defined XML configuration file.
-      # When creating a new OpenVZ container, this option is required along with `tmpl_cache`.
       xml_file        => "/etc/libvirt/qemu/name.xml"

+      # When creating a new openvz container this option is required - note
+      # please that the xml file must be named after the VEID i.e. (/etc/libvirt/qemu/101.xml)
   }

 Future Work